AmericaColombiaSouth America

 The cave-like structure and the blue aura with the cross, in the end, provide a surreal feeling.
 A journey of mankind to reach a higher power.

 The Salt Cathedral of Zipaquira is located one and a half hour outside the city, so make sure you make the necessary bookings ahead of time.
-Click here to book an easy two way transfer.
-Alternatively, you can also book a guided tour of the Cathedral here.
+Click here to book an easy two-way transfer.

 Day 2 : Take A Fascinating Day Trip To The Colonial Town Of Villa de Leyva

-You can easily hire a car for a day trip to Villa de Leyva, a beautiful city consisting of colonial, Spanish architecture and wonderful sceneries.
-It is just a 3-hour distance from the main town of Bogota and you can hire a guide for the entire tour.
+You can easily hire a car for a day trip to Villa de Leyva, a beautiful city consisting of colonial Spanish architecture and wonderful scenery.
+It is just a 3-hour distance from the main town of Bogota, and you can hire a guide for the entire tour.

 Wander Through The Sceneries

 If you think Bogota is beautiful as a town.
 Wait till you see the beauty of Villa de Levya.
-All of the Colombian greenery and the up and down mountain pastures are spread across as long as you can see the scenery.
+All of the Colombian greenery and the up and down mountain pastures are spread across as far as you can see, the scenery.
 The blue sky and the colder weather from the Bogota region make it more soothing.
-The mornings and evenings are generally cold but it becomes warmer in the noon.
+The mornings and evenings are generally cold, but it becomes warmer in the afternoon.

 Boyaca Bridge